 - Falling USDX and rising EURX

-- Rising EUR, CAD, AUD, GBP, NZD and SGD etc.
+- Rising EUR, CAD, AUD, GBP and NZD.

-In ‘risk on’ periods I will therefore look to SHORT the USD and LONG the AUD, CAD, EUR etc.
+In 'Risk On' periods I will therefore look to SHORT the USD and /or Yen and LONG the AUD, NZD, EUR etc.

 - Rising USDX and falling EURX

-- Falling EUR, CAD, AUD, GBP, NZD and SGD etc.
+- Falling EUR, CAD, AUD, GBP and NZD

-In ‘risk off’ periods I will therefore look to LONG the USD and SHORT the AUD, CAD, EUR etc.
+In 'Risk Off' periods I will therefore look to LONG the USD and / or Yen and SHORT the AUD, NZD, EUR etc.

 I rely heavily on the indices, EURX and USDX, to help me assess the latest FX trend direction.
 This helps me with trading FX and with trading Stocks/Options.